jsmillie7/quick-portfolio/instrument_mgr.md

 ### Development:

 #### Step 1: Data Structure:
 The first step was to create an easily-indexable dictionary of the instruments within the laboratory.
-Each instrument was created as a new instance of a class called "Equipment", which allowed the user to create an object with individual attributes for each HPLC, balance, and all of the other various equipment types.
+Each instrument was created as a new instance of a class called "Equipment", which allowed the user to create an object with individual attributes for each HPLC, balance, and all of the other various equipment types. __Python3.7 introduced data classes, which would be an ideal substitute for the Equipment class created below.__

 ```python
 class Equipment: